 3. Do you adopt out of state?

-Anyone out of the state of Ohio can adopt from our shelter.
+Anyone in the tri-state area of Michigan, Indiana, or Ohio can adopt from our shelter.
 But we will not ship any of our animals.
 We cannot provide transportation.
 You are responsible for any travel required.

 4. If I adopt a kitten and the distance is too far to travel back for the spay/neuter, is the cost of the surgery covered at my local Veterinarian?